planning logistics

 • whether there are allergy or food questions

-If you also want better reminder wording, How to Ask Guests to RSVP for a Kids Birthday Party gives message examples you can reuse.
+If you also want better reminder wording, Birthday RSVP Reminder Texts Parents Will Actually Answer gives message examples you can reuse.

 Why a single RSVP system helps